Saint Kitts and Nevis: Music and festivals

+Media

 Sports

 Cricket is common in Saint Kitts and Nevis.
 Top players can be selected for the West Indies cricket team.
 The late Runako Morton was from Nevis.
 Saint Kitts and Nevis was the smallest country to host 2007 Cricket World Cup matches, which were played at the Warner Park Stadium.

 Rugby and netball are also common in Saint Kitts and Nevis as well.

 The St Kitts and Nevis national football team, also known as the "Sugar Boyz", has experienced some international success in recent years, progressing to the semi-final round of qualification for the 2006 FIFA World Cup in the CONCACAF region.
 Led by Glence Glasgow, they defeated the US Virgin Islands and Barbados before they were outmatched by Mexico, Saint Vincent and the Grenadines, and Trinidad and Tobago.
-Despite not representing the country, Marcus Rashford is of descent.
+Atiba Harris is the first footballer from the country to play in Major League Soccer and arguably the most famous footballer from the country.
+He is the current President of the SKNFA.
+Despite not representing the country, Marcus Rashford is of descent, as is Cole Palmer.

+The national team achieved its greatest success of the modern era when it qualified for the 2023 CONCACAF Gold Cup defeating the Curaçao national football team and the French Guiana national football team in a penalty shootout in the preliminary round.
+It was drawn into Group A with Jamaica, the United States, and Trinidad & Tobago, but lost all three games.

 The St Kitts and Nevis Billiard Federation, SKNBF, is the governing body for cue sports across the two islands.
 The SKNBF is a member of the Caribbean Billiards Union (CBU) with the SKNBF President Ste Williams holding the post of CBU Vice-president.

 Kim Collins is the country's foremost track and field athlete.
 He has won gold medals in the 100 metres at both the World Championships in Athletics and Commonwealth Games, and at the 2000 Sydney Olympics he was the country's first athlete to reach an Olympic final.
 He and three other athletes represented St Kitts and Nevis at the 2008 Summer Olympics in Beijing.
 The four by one hundred metre relay team won a bronze medal at the 2011 world championships.
 Jason Rogers, Antoine Adams, and Brijesh Lawrence ran the other three relay legs with Collins.

 American writer and former figure skater and triathlete Kathryn Bertine was granted dual citizenship in an attempt to make the 2008 Summer Olympics representing St Kitts and Nevis in women's cycling.
 Her story was chronicled online at ESPN.com as a part of its E-Ticket feature entitled "So You Wanna Be An Olympian?"
 She ultimately failed to earn the necessary points for Olympic qualification.

 St Kitts and Nevis had two athletes ride in the time trial at the 2010 UCI Road World Championships: Reginald Douglas and James Weekes.